Strongly coupled giant-atom waveguide quantum electrodynamics: Two Giant Atoms

 Figures \ref{fig4}(a) and \ref{fig4}(b) show the energy spectra as a function of the coupling strength $g_0$ when $d=3$ and $2$, respectively.
 For $d=3$, a type-I BOC contributed by the $Y_e$ equation always exists below the energy band.
 A type-II BOC below the band from $Y_o$ equation is present when $g_0\gtrsim0.66h$, which obeys Eq. \eqref{tbc1}.
-Two type-II BOCs from $Y_{e/o}$ emerge simultaneously above the energy band when $g_0 \gtrsim 0.87h$, which exactly matches the analytical criteria of Eq. \eqref{bsII}.
+Two type-II BOCs from $Y_{e/o}$ emerge simultaneously above the energy band when $g_0 \gtrsim 0.87h$, which confirms the analytical criteria of Eq. \eqref{bsII}.
 For $d=2$, two type-I BOCs contributed by $Y_o$ and $Y_e$ are present above and below the band, respectively.
 Two type-II BOCs from the $Y_e$ equation when $g_0\gtrsim0.49h$, which obeys Eq. \eqref{tbc2}, and from the $Y_o$ equation when $g_0\gtrsim0.87h$, which obeys Eq. \eqref{tbc1}, are present.
 With increasing of the number of BOCs, the long-time concurrence jumps from the stability to a finite value to the multifrequency oscillations.
 In both cases, a BIC contributed by the $o$ component of Eq. \eqref{bictga} appears at $g_0=0.4h$ in \ref{fig4}(a) and $g_0=0.2h$ \ref{fig4}(b).
 It leads to a significant enhancement of the concurrence.
-The energy spectrum in different $z$ for $d=3$ is shown in Fig. \ref{fig4}(c).
+The energy spectrum at different $z$ for $d=3$ is shown in Fig. \ref{fig4}(c).
 According to our analytical criteria, no BOC appears above the band regardless of the value of $z$ in this case.
 A type-I BOC is always present below the band.
 When $z \geq 3$, a type-II BOC obeying Eq. \eqref{tbc1} emerges below the energy band.
-These are well verified by Fig. \ref{fig4}(c).
-Matching exactly the values analytically evaluated from Eq. \eqref{stdsl} in the long-time limit, the evolution of the concurrence clearly verifies the dominant role played by different numbers of bound states in the steady state.
+Matching exactly to the values from Eq. \eqref{stdsl} in the long-time limit, the evolution of the concurrence clearly verifies the dominant role played by different numbers of bound states in the steady state.